20 Traditional Wedding Dress Styles Around the World

-While western cultures often associate red with devious behavior, the opposite is true in China where the color signifies happiness, life and a deterent of evil.
-With an addition of gold accents, Chinese wedding dresses often flaunt bold shades of red.
+While western cultures often associate red with devious behavior, the opposite is true in China where the color signifies happiness, life and a deterrent of evil.
+With the addition of gold accents, Chinese wedding dresses often flaunt bold shades of red.
 In the north, most brides wear a red frock known as a Qipao, while southern brides wear two-piece Qungua.

 Kikuyu people belong to an ethnic group in Kenya.
 For their weddings, the bride and groom wear brown tones that are highlighted by beads.
 More modern brides opt for a stylish and colorful Ankara print.

-Weddings in Norway greatly resemble those you would attend in the U.S. or parts of Europe.
-Many brides wear a white gown, but there remains those who wish uphold the Norweigan bunad.
-The bunad is a traditional frock often designed with buckles, jewelry and floral imagery.
+Weddings in Norway often resemble those you would attend in the U.S. or parts of Europe.
+Many brides wear a white gown, but there remain those who uphold the Norweigan bunad.
+The bunad is a traditional dress often designed with buckles, jewelry and floral imagery.